gufett0/ml-verifier-oracle/README.md

 The successful deployment and execution of the artifact necessitate the following hardware specifications:

-All computations were performed on Python 3 Google Compute Engine backend.
+All computations were performed on Python 3 Google Compute Engine backend, with Colab Premium version.

 + **Processor**: 2 Intel(R) Xeon(R) CPU @ 2.20GHz

-+ **Memory**: 13GB RAM
++ **Memory**: 51GB RAM

 + **Storage**: 20GB free space